Sunita Dodani: Research

 Dodani’s work has emphasized culturally tailored, community-based strategies for preventing type 2 diabetes and controlling hypertension, particularly within African American church communities.
 Early projects included *Fit Body and Soul*, a 12-session, lay-led lifestyle program adapted from evidence-based diabetes prevention curricula.
 She subsequently developed HEALS, a faith-based hypertension prevention and control program led by trained church members, reporting feasibility and improvements in blood pressure and self-management.
 The HEALS Med-Tech randomized trial integrated telehealth and behavioral counseling, showing reductions in systolic blood pressure at three and twelve months among African American participants.

 Her research has also addressed cardiometabolic risk among South Asian immigrants in the United States, showing high rates of diabetes and probable coronary disease.

 In digital health, Dodani has contributed to projects on remote data collection and mental health interventions, including the multi-institution COVIDsmart study and pilot research on digital cognitive behavioral therapy platforms during the pandemic.
 Her group has studied predictors of interest and engagement with digital mental-health tools in diverse populations.

 Awards and recognition

-At EVMS, institutional records list honors for Dodani, including recognition as a finalist for the American Heart Association’s Mark Bieber Award and community service awards from the International Society on Hypertension in Blacks and the National Forum for Heart Disease and Stroke Prevention.
-She was cited in the National Forum’s 2018 Annual Meeting program.
-She is a Fellow of the American Heart Association, recognized for contributions to cardiovascular science and prevention.
-Earlier in her training, she also received university honors at the University of Pittsburgh.
+Dodani was a finalist for the American Heart Association's Mark Bieber Award and has received awards from the International Society on Hypertension in Blacks and the National Forum for Heart Disease and Stroke Prevention.
+She was cited in the National Forum's 2018 Annual Meeting program.

+Sunita is also a Fellow of the American Heart Association.
+Earlier during her studies, she received university honors at the University of Pittsburgh.